markusweldon/digital-rain/readme.md

 # 👨‍💻 🐇 Matrix-style Digital Rain Effect

-A simple and cool Matrix-style digital rain effect using HTML, CSS, and JavaScript.
+A simple and cool Matrix-style digital rain effect generated in JavaScript, this project uses HTML and CSS.

 Wake up...